Today we’re taking some big steps forward to make collaboration smoother for teams working in Webflow. And it’s just the beginning.

 This means that everyone new to Webflow starts out in a free Workspace, and can upgrade that Workspace and add teammates as needed.
 That means there’s no need to create a separate team account and move projects over or deal with time-consuming account setup as you’re scaling adoption of Webflow.

-New roles and permissions to manage teamwork
+New billing and publishing permissions

 Aside from simplicity and scalability, one of the big improvements that Workspaces will introduce are brand new roles and permissions.
 These will allow you to control who can do what within your account, and even within individual projects.